muratk3n/thirdwave/en/README.md

 ---

-Could actually be even more efficient than H2->electricity->engine.
+H2->engine could even be more efficient than H2->electricity->engine.

 "Japan’s Mitsubishi Heavy Industries Engine & Turbocharger, Ltd (MHIET) is conducting tests on a pure hydrogen gas engine based on its